pallets/flask/.github/SECURITY.md

 If you believe you have identified a security issue with a Pallets project, **do not open a public issue**.
 To responsibly report a security issue, please email security@palletsprojects.com.
-A security team member will contact you acknowledging the report and how to continue.
+A security team member will contact you to acknowledge the report and how to continue.

 Be sure to include as much detail as necessary in your report.
 As with